oreidy/mas-hedge-fund/README.md

-# AI Hedge Fund
+# MAS Hedge Fund

-This is a proof of concept for an AI-powered hedge fund.
+This is a proof of concept for a multi-agent system hedge fund.
 The goal of this project is to explore the use of AI to make trading decisions.
 This project is for **educational** purposes only and is not intended for real trading or investment.

 **Note for ZIP file users:** If you downloaded this project as a ZIP file, you can ignore all GitHub-specific instructions throughout this README.